Moving-mesh radiation-hydrodynamic simulations of wind-reprocessed transients: Results

 Figure~\ref{fig:mdot} shows the simulated light curves for the case of an evolving wind according to Equation~(\ref{eq:mdot}) using the parameters $A_{\rm max}=10^4$ and $\beta=5/3$.
 We present four simulations, each one with a different characteristic timescale $v_{\rm w}t'/r_{\rm in}=10^{-2}$, $1$, $10^2$, and $10^4$.
 These are represented as red, purple, brown, and pink connected dots, respectively.
 Each dot corresponds to a single snapshot of each of the simulation.
 As a reference, we show the analytical scaling relations from Equation~(\ref{eq:scaling-mdot}) as dashed black lines.
 Notice that these simulations cover up to 11 orders of magnitudes temporarily.

-In the initial phase of the evolution ($v_{\rm w}t/r_{\rm in}<1$), we see the decay proportional to $t^{-1/2}$ as the radiation is purely advected by the expanding wind.
-Unfortunately, the initial phase seems to suffer from the same numerical artifact described in Section~\ref{sec:iso}.
-Although the power-law decay seems to match the analytical scaling, the actual value might be overestimated.
+In the initial phase of the evolution ($v_{\rm w}t/r_{\rm in}<1$), we again see a steeper decay ($\propto t^{-1}$) compared to the analytical prediction ($\propto t^{-1/2}$).
+As we discussed in Section~\ref{sec:iso} this could be due to the diffusion not been taken into account close to the edge of the wind in the analytical model.
 Later on, as in the non-evolving wind case the luminosity continues to decay with time but now following a shallower power law $t^{-1/6}$ caused by the growing importance of diffusion.
 Notice that the model with the shortest characteristic timescale $v_{\rm w}t'/r_{\rm in}=10^{-2}$ (connected red dots) does not manage to get into this phase, instead it skips directly into the next one.
 At $t>t'$ the wind quickly evolves towards becoming optically thin.
 This is shown as a rise following $\propto t^{10/9}$ due to our choice of $\beta=5/3$.
 Once the wind becomes completely optically thin, the luminosity is no longer attenuated so it increases up to its maximum level $L_{\rm obs}/L_*\approx 1$ and remains constant.
 At the beginning of this stage, we observe some wiggles and slight overestimation of the reprocessed luminosity, which are due to the small fluctuations appearing in transitions between optically-thick to optically-thin media.
 Overall, the evolution agrees very well with the analytical scaling relations.